 Israel Bradfield and J. L. Meggs both are said to have lived in Alabama.
-Reports state that they resided in the Southwestern portion of the State.
+Reports state that they resided in the Sonthwestern portion of the State.
 Mr. Bradfield was a close relative of Oliver Bradfield, who also has several songs in this book.
-We have been unable to find ont anything definite about eithor Bradfield or Meggs since they composed the tune "Still Better."
-They are probably both dead.
-Bradfield is claimed by those who knew him best to be a fine director of music.
+We have been unable to find ont anything definite about eithor Bradfield or Bradfield is claimed by those who knew him best to be a fine director of music.